apache/brpc/README.md

 # Contribute code

-brpc welcomes contributions, especially those on adapting different platforms and extending protocols.
+If you can fix any of the issues or add new features, you're welcome to send the PR to us.
+If the PR is accepted, your contribution will be scored from 0 to 5 points according to the difficulty and quality (higher is better).
+If you get 10 points, you can contact us for interviewing opportunities or recommendation letter for your future jobs.

-Make sure the code meets following requirements before submitting your PR:
+Make sure your code meets following requirements before submitting the PR:

 - The code conforms to [google C++ coding style](https://google.github.io/styleguide/cppguide.html) and is indented by 4 spaces.
 - The code appears where it should be.
 For example the code to support an extra protocol should not be put in general classes like server.cpp, channel.cpp, while a general modification would better not be hidden inside a very specific protocol.